 We guarantee you’ll love at least one – no matter how fussy you are!

 Yorkshire and the Humber is an incredibly beautiful region of the country.
-We absolutely love Yorkshire for its rustic barn venues, but it should be your go-to if you’re looking for an unusual wedding venue too.
+We absolutely love Yorkshire for its rustic barn venues, but these gems prove that it should be your go-to if you’re looking for an unusual wedding venue too.

 1. Carlton Towers – North Yorkshire

-What makes it unique: The gorgeous gothic architecture
+What makes it unique: The gorgeous and grand gothic architecture.

 You can still have a glamorous wedding venue with an alternative feel.
 Carlton Towers is fabulously gothic in style with a luxurious interior that is guaranteed to impress your guests.
 The imposing exterior will provide the perfect backdrop to your wedding pictures, and your guests will be arguing over who gets to stay in one of the 16 stunning bedrooms.